 Table of Contents

-- Why payoff amount and online balance can be different
+- Why can payoff amount and online balance be different?

-- When you need a payoff quote
+- When do you need a payoff quote?

 - Payoff steps by situation